Metaswitch/chronos/doc/clustering.md

     node = 3.4.5.6
     node = 4.5.6.7

-To rebalance any existing timers across the Chronos cluster, run `service chronos scale-up` on each Chronos node.
+To rebalance any existing timers across the Chronos cluster, run `service chronos resync` on each Chronos node.
 You can find more details about scaling up procedures for a Clearwater deployment [here](http://clearwater.readthedocs.org/en/latest/Clearwater_Elastic_Scaling/index.html).

 ## Scaling down